berylliumsec/nebula/README.md

 **CRACKMAPEXEC**:

 - enumerate users on  192.168.1.1 using a null session
-- show disks on 192.168.1.0/24 using a username nebula and password joey
+- show disks on 192.168.1.0/24 using username nebula and password joey
 - check 192.168.1.1 for unconstrained delegation using a null username and password

 **ZAP**: